GeekAb/picker.js/README.md

 3. (future) add time pickers - starting with material design

 ## Why?
-The bootsrap-datepicker project had 415 open issue and 64 open pull requests.
+The bootstrap-datepicker project had 415 open issue and 64 open pull requests.
 One reason for this is it bit off a big chunk, including all date functionality and rendering/placement functionality.

 Maintaining that project may be too much, and we want to _expand_ it!